pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 1. `AuroraReplicaLag` - This metric captures the `amount of lag` an Aurora replica experiences `when replicating updates from the primary instance`.
 1. `InsertLatency` - This metric captures `the average duration of insert operations`.

-## Aurora Reader Endpoint
+## 👀  Aurora Reader Endpoint
-To perform queries, you can connect to the reader endpoint, with Aurora automatically performing load-balancing among all the Aurora Replicas.
+To `perform queries`, you can connect to the reader endpoint, with Aurora automatically performing load-balancing among all the Aurora `Replicas`.

 A reader endpoint for an Aurora DB cluster provides load-balancing support for read-only connections to the DB cluster.
-Use the reader endpoint for read operations, such as queries.
+Use the reader endpoint `for read operations`, such as queries.
 By processing those statements on the read-only Aurora Replicas, this endpoint reduces the overhead on the primary instance.
 It also helps the cluster to scale the capacity to handle simultaneous SELECT queries, proportional to the number of Aurora Replicas in the cluster.
 Each Aurora DB cluster has one reader endpoint.

 Reference:[Amazon Aurora connection management](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Overview.Endpoints.html)